Community mental health often is defined as the movement to provide

 It's a real community question; community mental health deserves a prominent place in a discussion of community development.

-1. Inadequate implementation of the community mental health movement.
+1. The U.S. has suffered from inadequate implementation of the community mental health movement for more than 50 years.

 Upon passage of the community mental health act under President Kennedy's leadership in 1963, the reality was that states saw relief from a financial obligation that the federal government now would assume.